pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 # Congratulations! 🎉

-You have successfully completed the Bob x watsonx Orchestrate Lab.
+You have successfully completed the lab using Bob with watsonx Orchestrate.

 In this lab, you learned how to:
-- ✅ Use IBM Bob to build AI agents and tools
+- ✅ Use Bob as an AI development agent
 - ✅ Configure and use MCP servers in Bob
-- ✅ Generate watsonx Orchestrate-compatible assets
+- ✅ Build agents and tools with Bob
-- ✅ Import tools and agents into watsonx Orchestrate
+- ✅ Import agents and tools into watsonx Orchestrate
-- ✅ Validate and test an AI agent in watsonx Orchestrate
+- ✅ Validate and test the AI agent in watsonx Orchestrate